mohofar/PedVision/Readme.md

 ## Other consideration

 #### Changing CLS model
-If you need to use other networks for CLS or ROI model, use `--fine-tuning n` option in the comment and add your own network in the code instead.
-As the training samples are updated each round, using larger networks for CLS or ROI model in the later rounds will boost the results.
+If you need to use other networks for the CLS or ROI model, use `--fine-tuning n` option in the comment and add your own network in the code instead.
+As the training samples are updated each round, using larger networks for the CLS or ROI model in the later rounds will boost the results.